BigZucc420/Razr5G-Cli-Lid-Functions/README.md

 This module has been tested on the latest Android 12 phh GSI as of writing, but is not guaranteed to work on future or past GSIs.

 What the module does:
-- Prevents the lid sensor from turning off the main display when closing, which can crash the entire system (more or less).
+- Hooks into sleepDisplayGroupNoUpdateLocked() in the PowerManagerService class to block the display from sleeping due to the lid switch, which would crash the entire system (more or less).

 Bugs:
 - the display will not sleep when the lid is closed.
 This is better than the system crashing, but is still not ideal.
+I will be trying to improve this.
 - more that I'm probably missing...

 Other things: